Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 However, companies should understand that promoting their Corporate Social Responsibility model is only beneficial if they’re already acting on such plans; otherwise, a false claim of bringing any form of change to those in need could trigger bad publicity.

-Many well-known corporate social responsibility organizations are larger, more established companies with a comfortable means to contribute to society.
-With a solid, proven, and profitable business plan, these companies are better positioned to undertake and launch large scale corporate social responsibility initiatives.
+Many well-known corporate social responsibility campaigns are by larger, more established companies with a comfortable means to contribute to society.
+With a solid, proven, and profitable business plan, these companies are better positioned to undertake and launch large-scale social responsibility in business.

-For such organizations, business isn't only profit-driven.
+For these organizations, business isn't only profit-driven.
 They take active steps to give back to society through sustainable projects, collaborations, and partnerships.
-Below are examples of a few businesses with different types of CSR initiatives in place
+Below are examples of social responsibility in business by some well-known brands that not only maximize shareholder value but also act in a way that benefits society.

 Microsoft is ranked among the best socially responsible companies across the globe.